How to travel with less plastic

 🕐 25TH FEB 2018 | 11.51

 Look around you.
 How much plastic do you see?
-As I write this, I can see: a pack of plastic water bottles, plastic shopping bags in a plastic bin liner lining a plastic bin, empty plastic takeaway boxes, cleaning products bottled in plastic, fresh fruit in tiny plastic sandwich bags... plastic inside of plastic, wrapped in... plastic!
+As we write this, we can see: a pack of plastic water bottles, plastic shopping bags in a plastic bin liner lining a plastic bin, empty plastic takeaway boxes, cleaning products bottled in plastic, fresh fruit in tiny plastic sandwich bags... plastic inside of plastic, wrapped in... plastic!

 It's nearly impossible to avoid it.
-But it's not impossible to start making some small changes for the better.
-Since the release of Blue Planet II, people are becoming increasingly aware of the implications single use plastic has on the environment, especially when travelling.
 So, what can we do to protect the planet we love?
 Here are some of our top tips on how to travel without single use plastic.